 We need to gradually phase out all segregated settings towards full inclusion where ALL children, even those with severe and profound disabilities, are included.
-We refer to the Australian Coalition for Inclusive Education's paper - 'Driving change: A roadmap for achieving inclusive education in Australia' - which provides a 10-year plan underpinned by six pillars to help realise inclusive education in Australia and prevent the violence, abuse, neglect and exploitation of children with disability.
+We refer to the Australian Coalition for Inclusive Education's paper - 'Driving change: A roadmap for achieving inclusive education in Australia' which provides a 10-year plan underpinned by six pillars to help realise inclusive education in Australia in schools.
 These pillars are drawn from the evidence base and embed the rights of children as set out in the United Nations CRPD.
-We recommend the Strategy be based on the ACIE roadmap and adjusted to suit the Early Childhood sector.
+We recommend the Strategy be based on the ACIE roadmap and adjusted to suit the ECEC sector.